jiewwwang/Single-cell-retinal-regeneration/README.md

 The folder 'Count_matrix' contains the matrix of raw counts in mtx format.

 The folder 'Seurat_objects' contains corresponding Seurat objects (the variable 'pbmc').
-Please install R package Seurat version 2 for loading these objects (the instruction is here https://satijalab.org/seurat/install.html).
+Please install R package Seurat version 2.3.0 for loading these objects (the instruction is here https://satijalab.org/seurat/install.html).

+## Integrated Regulatory Network Analysis (IReNA)
+The package of IReNA will be released soon (around the mid of June).